Abhinavcode13/abhinavcode13.github.io/_pages/about.md

 Experience

-• Set up Mojafos from GitHub and explored Mifos/Fineract, Mojaloop vNext, and PHEE components
-• Deployed and reported on the Mojaloop connector, configured Renovate, and re-deployed Mojafos for Mojaloop vNext Beta1
-• Updated showUsage to reflect the latest features and deployed PHEE from a local Helm chart
-• Researched and implemented memory footprint reduction strategies for Mojafos and PHEE infrastructure
+I set up Mojafos from GitHub and explored the Mifos/Fineract, Mojaloop vNext, and PHEE components, deploying and reporting on the Mojaloop connector.
+I configured Renovate and re-deployed Mojafos for Mojaloop vNext Beta1.
+Additionally, I updated showUsage to reflect the latest features and deployed PHEE from a local Helm chart.
+Furthermore, I researched and implemented strategies to reduce the memory footprint for both Mojafos and the PHEE infrastructure.

 ---
 Python Developer | University of California, Santa Cruz - Remote